Pittsburgh Cerebral Palsy Lawyer

 At birth, doctors will look for neurological conditions such as reduced heart rate, increased or decreased muscle tone, muscle reflexes, and poor breathing and crying.

-Doctors also use the Apgar test to assess a baby one, five, and ten minutes after birth.
+Doctors also use the Apgar test to assess a baby at 1, 5, and 10 minutes after birth.
 This test measures the baby’s skin appearance, heart rate, reflexes, muscle tone, and breathing.
 A score of three or less five minutes after birth can be a sign of oxygen deprivation, a sign of cerebral palsy.

 How Is Cerebral Palsy Treated?